cyrusssschen/yellowbox-api/README.md

 code --install-extension dbaeumer.vscode-eslint
 ```

-# Run

-To `run` each microservice, run this command in the root of the microservice where `package.json` is located:

 ## Env variable

 1. Simply copy `.env.example` file located in each folder and rename it as `.env` file.